volkertb/ich2player/README.txt

 (first generation) ICH has been successfully tested in both QEMU+KVM and VirtualBox VMs, but has yet to be tested on actual hardware.
 Other ICHes (up to ICH7) should be compatible with the the ICH2 but these haven't been tested yet.
+Also the SiS7012 AC'97 Sound Controller should now be supported, but this too is as of yet untested.
 If you have tested with any of these chipsets, please share your findings!

 3) ONLY supports 16bit samples, stereo format .wav files.
 Multiple sample